ctnava/rxtechnotes/law/healthcare_coverage.md

 Technicians assist by preparing medication histories, documentation, and assisting with insurance or billing tasks.

-> 📨 **HIPAA**: Requires all patient health information (PHI) obtained during Counseling, DSM, MTM services to be kept strictly confidential.
+> 🛡️ HIPAA Requires all patient health information (PHI) obtained during Counseling, DSM, MTM services to be kept strictly confidential.